The Social Determinants of Health and Environmental Strategies Part 1: Understanding and Addressing the Social Determinants of Health in Prevention

 This webinar will introduce and discuss the social determinants of health.
 It will explain which aspects have been found to be significantly linked to substance use, as well as how the social determinants of health are linked to inequity and health disparities.
 The webinar will provide recommendations on how prevention professionals can begin thinking about ways to address the social determinants of health and how to pursue a public health approach to prevention.

-- Explain what the social determinants of health are and how they relate to the socio-ecological model of prevention
+- Understand what the social determinants of health are and how they relate to the socio-ecological model of prevention

-- Discuss the social determinants of health linked to increase risk of substance use
+- Identify the social determinants of health linked to increase risk of substance use

-- Review racial and ethnic inequities in substance use risk and prevention services
+- Consider how racial and ethnic inequities influence substance use risk and services

-- Overview the public health approach to prevention and recommendations for addressing the social determinants of health
+- Begin pursuing a public health prevention approach to address the social determinants of health

 Josh Esrick, MPP is a Senior Policy Analyst with Carnevale Associates.
 Josh has extensive experience in substance use prevention; researching, writing, and presenting on best practice and knowledge development publications, briefs, and reference guides; and developing and providing T/TA to numerous organizations.
 He developed numerous SAMHSA Center for the Application of Prevention Technologies’ (CAPT) products on strategies to prevent opioid misuse and overdose, risk and protective factors for substance use, youth substance use prevention strategies, youth substance use trends, emerging substance use trends, the potential regulations surrounding marijuana legalization, as well as numerous other topics.